 Topical painkillers are effective and the first line of therapy for reducing inflammation and back pain.
 Topical options such as gels, creams, or patches are applied directly to the affected part of the skin to relieve pain.

-These products contain many active compounds such as NSAIDs, capsaicin, lidocaine, or menthol that penetrate to your affected area and alleviate pain and inflammation without any systematic side effects.
+These products contain many active compounds such as NSAIDs, capsaicin, lidocaine, or menthol that penetrate to your affected area and alleviate pain and inflammation without any systemic side effects.

 Topical products are best for mild-moderate back pain relief; however, you must use them according to your doctor’s advice to prevent irritation or other side effects.

-Paracetamol, acetaminophen (Tylenol), naproxen (Aleve), or ibuprofen (Motrin, Advil) are effective OTC drugs for mild-moderate back pain relief without any prescription.
+Paracetamol and ibuprofen are effective OTC drugs for mild-moderate back pain relief without a prescription.

 These drugs are effective for short-term pain management, helping you deal with your daily activities effectively.

-However, consult your doctor before taking any medication to avoid stomach irritation (side effects of NSAIDs) or liver damage (due to excessive use of acetaminophen).
+However, consult your doctor before taking any medication to avoid stomach irritation (side effects of NSAIDs).
+You may need to take a gastroprotective medicine such as Lansoprazole alongside your anti-inflammatory medication.

 Muscle relaxants such as methocarbamol and cyclobenzaprine act on your central nervous system, improving mobility, alleviating pain, and reducing muscle spasms and stiffness.